questoflife/qol_backend_api/tests/README.md

 - **Concurrency testing**: Race conditions, high load
 - **Load testing**: Mixed operations under stress

+### `test_db_inspect.py`
+Inspects all databases and tables on the server.
+This test is dependent on the `clean_db` fixture, ensuring a clean state before inspection.

 ## Fixtures

 ### `test_database` (session-scoped)
 Sets up and tears down the test database once per test session.

 ### `clean_db` (function-scoped)
 Provides a clean database session with all data cleared before and after each test.
+All destructive operations are strictly gated by `APP_ENV=test` and will fail otherwise.

 ### Database Test Fixtures
 - `user1` - Creates user1 with one key-value pair (theme=light)